bjoerrrn/storj-system-health.sh/README.md

 ## contributing

-pull requests are welcome. for major changes, please open an issue first to discuss what you would like to change.
+[issues](https://github.com/dusselmann/storj-system-health.sh/issues) and [pull requests](https://github.com/dusselmann/storj-system-health.sh/pulls) are welcome. for major changes, please open an [issue](https://github.com/dusselmann/storj-system-health.sh/issues) first to discuss what you would like to change.

 ## license